 Making Subject Choices at Age 12-14

 At the age of around 12-14, perhaps for the first time in their lives, your son or daughter will have to make important decisions.
-Some young people find it easier to decide on their options than others, but because the choices they make now can impact on their futures, they need to take time to consider their options.
+Some young people find it easier to decide on what to do than others, but because the choices they make now can impact on their futures, they need to take time to consider their options.

 - Schools must ensure that all young people take a range of subjects so your child will have to continue with certain core disciplines including English, science and maths.
 Some schools make other subjects compulsory.

 - It’s not possible for all schools to offer all subjects.
 Choices are usually made from groups of disciplines – the humanities, design and technology, the arts and modern foreign languages.
 Timetabling issues can also mean that your son or daughter is restricted in the choices they can make.

 - Schools in England may encourage pupils to take English Baccalaureate subjects (English, maths, a language, history or geography, and the sciences/computer science).